The First Steps in Lifelong Literacy

 Building Blocks Program

 The Building Blocks program at the Western Allegheny Community Library is designed to introduce children to the joys of reading and encourage parents and caregivers to read aloud to their babies every day.
-Through a generous donation from the Oakdale Masonic Lodge, we are able to provide the Building Blocks Pack free of charge.
 The first few years of a child’s life will determine much of what comes after, as the brain development taking place at this time shapes us for the rest of our lives.
 This is why it is so important, as your baby’s first teacher, to help foster important early literacy skills through the use of books.
 Reading, talking, playing, and singing are crucial to a child’s growth and development.

 Parents can sign up for the program during baby storytime or anytime at the customer service desk by filling out a registration form.
 Each Building Blocks Pack includes: